vital1188/voice-pal-app/README.md

 1. Open the client URL in your browser
 2. Select your preferred AI voice from the dropdown
+3. Choose your desired AI mood and emotional range
+4. Select your preferred language from the 12 available options
+5. Adjust sociability, voice tone, speech rate, and memory strength using the sliders
-3. Click the diamond-shaped button to connect
+6. Click the diamond-shaped button to connect
-4. Allow microphone access when prompted
+7. Allow microphone access when prompted
-5. Start speaking with your sarcastic AI friend
+8. Start speaking with Nicanor in your selected language
-6. Watch the robot's face animate as the AI responds:
+9. Watch the robot's face animate as the AI responds:
    - Eyes follow your mouse movements
    - Mouth opens and closes with the AI's speech
    - Face shows different expressions based on speech patterns
-7. Try clicking on the robot's eyes or mouth to trigger different expressions
+10. Try clicking on the robot's eyes or mouth to trigger different expressions
-8. Click the X button to end the conversation
+11. Click the X button to end the conversation

 ## Robot Face Interactions